 Some colleges and universities, however, also allow recommendations from “other” recommenders.
 This is a great place to put in your art teacher’s recommendation (after you’ve added your recommendations from core class instructors, of course).

-While application portals won’t be open until later in the summer, you want to make sure your recommenders are ready when the portals go live.
+While application portals won’t be open until later in the summer, you want to make sure your recommenders are ready (or you're at least still on their letter-writing radar) when the portals go live.
 Some teachers write only a limited number of recommendations each year; some have busy summers and don't want to spend it all writing letters.
-And for whatever reason, some teachers may simply not be comfortable writing a letter for your student.
+And for whatever reason, some teachers may simply not be comfortable writing a letter for you.

 That's why you can't assume your favorite math teacher will be willing and able to write your letter.
-Asking early will make sure you’ve got your recommenders covered and that your letter is on your teacher’s radar.
+Asking early will make sure you’ve got your recommenders covered and that your letter is on your teacher’s to-do list.

-Of course, it's best to ask a potential recommender in person, but COVID may not make that possible for everyone.
+Of course, it's best to ask a potential recommender in person, but that's not always possible.
 So if you need to email your request, make sure to do it in a polite, professional manner.

 Most teachers are familiar with the format and content needed for these letters of recommendation for college and scholarships, but they will need a little information from you to get started.
 When you talk with your teachers to have them get started on their letters for you, don’t forget to: